CalebQ42/stupid-backend/README.md

 There are no requests provided by stupid-backend that requires authentication, but will check authentications if the `token` query is given and extension on stupid-backend will have access to some basic info about the user.
 Ex:

 > GET: /getdata?key={api_key}&token={jwt_token}

+If a token is present, but the token is invalid (expired or otherwise), returns 401.

 ## TODO